-The Repair Shop at Music & Arts guarantees the highest quality service for musical instrument repairs, and sanitization.
+The Repair Shop at Music & Arts guarantees the highest quality service for musical instrument repairs, and sanitation.
 Our musical instrument repair technicians are seasoned professionals who have apprenticed with master instrument makers and trained at the best technical colleges, and because we are the best, we find a social responsibility to educate musicians on the specific terminology regarding instrument cleaning or sanitization.

 It is important to understand there are often 3 different terms some shops may use when advertising instrument cleaning.